Skip to Content

 6. Power Storage System

-So… You’re generating your own electricity during the day.
+You’re generating your electricity during the day.
 That’s great.
 But when the sun goes down and the wind stops blowing, guess what?
 Unless you have a storage system, you won’t have electricity.
-So, if you plan on watching movies on Netflix or surfing the internet late at night, then you’re going to need a battery power storage system.
+So, if you plan on watching movies on Netflix or surfing the internet late at night, you’ll need a battery power storage system.

-This is where it gets expensive as battery technology is kind of lagging behind solar panel technology.
-Batteries, however, are getting better and are able to store more electricity for longer periods of time more efficiently than ever before.
+This is where it gets expensive as battery technology lags behind solar panel technology.
+Batteries, however, are improving and can store more electricity for longer periods more efficiently than ever before.
 But you’re going to pay for it.
-They are not cheap, and the battery bank and storage system complete with charge controller, inverter, etc. could set you back as much as the solar panels and wind turbine combined.
+They are not cheap, and the battery bank and storage system, complete with a charge controller, inverter, etc. could set you back as much as the solar panels and wind turbine combined.

 Many folks opt out of purchasing a battery storage system because it could double the cost of any solar power system.